The AI Security Landscape 2026 — Why Every Ethical Hacker Needs to Learn LLM Hacking Now | AI LLM Hacking Course Day 1

 ⚠ The model leaked “keep my responses brief” — a fragment of the system prompt.

-Day 4 shows you how to extract the complete system prompt reliably with 4 payloads.
+Day 4 shows how to extract the complete system prompt reliably using 4 targeted payloads.

-📸 Your first API call output — and the model has already partially revealed its system prompt in the response.
+📸 First API call output — and the model has already partially revealed its system prompt in the response.
 This partial disclosure is a real LLM07 finding in the right context.
 Day 4 turns this observation into a systematic extraction methodology.

-📋 Commands Used Today — Day 1 Reference Card
+📋 AI Security Setup — Day 1 Reference Card

 What is AI security and why does it matter in 2026?